OverbearingPearl/pearl-map/README.md

 Each phase builds upon the previous work, ensuring continuous enhancement and expansion of capabilities while maintaining focus on core value delivery.

 **3D Model Status Update:**
 The Eiffel Tower GLTF model has been successfully loaded and integrated into the project structure.
-The Three.js rendering infrastructure is in place, including scene setup, camera configuration, and renderer initialization.
-The model loading mechanism is functional, and the necessary build processes ensure the model assets are properly deployed.
+The Three.js rendering infrastructure is fully implemented with local file integration (no CDN dependencies).
+The build process now automatically copies Three.js files from node_modules to the target directory, ensuring proper local file references in the HTML.
+The model loading mechanism is functional with proper error handling, and the necessary build processes ensure all assets are properly deployed.

 **Next Steps for 3D Integration:**
 - Finalize the positioning and scaling of the 3D model relative to the map coordinates
 - Implement proper synchronization between MapLibre's camera and Three.js camera
 - Add user controls for model interaction (rotation, zoom, etc.)
 - Optimize rendering performance for smooth integration
+- Implement 3D model rendering and placement on the map
+- Add model loading status indicators

 ## 🎯 Conclusion